Calabi Energies of Extremal Toric Surfaces: Introduction

 with equality iff $g$ is an extremal K\"ahler metric.
 Here $|P|$ denotes the area of the interior of $P$, $|\partial P|$ is the $\lambda$-length of its boundary, $\Pi$ is the moment-of-inertia matrix of $P$, and $\vec{\mathfrak D}$ is the vector joining the barycenter $P$ to the barycenter of $\partial P$. \end{main}

-The proof of this result, which can be found in \S \ref{focus} below, crucially depends on a systematic calculation of the Futaki invariant for toric surfaces.
-We have therefore found it useful to preface our main calculations with a careful exploration of the basic theory of the Futaki invariant and of toric manifolds.
-The article then concludes with some illustrative examples, and includes a discussion of Bach-flat K\"ahler metrics.
+We give two proofs of this result.
+Our first proof, which is specifically adapted to complex dimension $2$, can be found in \S \ref{focus} below.
+Then, in \S \ref{abreu}, we prove a generalization, Theorem \ref{behind}, which holds for toric manifolds of arbitrary complex dimension.
+However, both proofs crucially depend on a detailed understanding of both the Futaki invariant and toric manifolds.
+We have therefore found it useful to preface our main calculations with a careful exploration of the underpinnings of these ideas.
+The article then concludes with a discussion of examples that illustrate our current knowledge of Bach-flat K\"ahler metrics.